mattcarlotta/nvi/README.md

 - `-f` | `--files`: Specifies which .env files to parse separated by a space. (ex: --files test.env test2.env)
 - `-p` | `--project`: Specifies which remote project to select from the nvi API. (ex: --project my_project)‡‡
 - `-r` | `--required`: Specifies which ENV keys are required separated by a space. (ex: --required KEY1 KEY2)
+- `-s` | `--save`: Specifies whether or not to save remote ENVs to disk with the selected environment name. (ex: --save)‡‡
 - `-h` | `--help`: Displays this help information.
 - `-v` | `--version`: Displays binary information.
 - `--`: Specifies which system command to run in a child process with parsed ENVs. (ex: -- cargo run)‡‡‡

 ‡ When a "-c" or "--config" flag is present, then all the other flags are ignored as they should be defined within a [configuration file](#configuration-file).

-‡‡ When pulling remote ENVs from the nvi API, the "project" and "environment" flags must both be defined.
+‡‡ When retrieving and saving remote ENVs from the nvi API, the "project" and "environment" flags must both be defined.

 ‡‡‡ The "--" (execute) flag should be the last defined flag.
 Any flags after it will be consumed as part of the system command.